codyduval/codyduval.github.io/_drafts/2014-12-28-i-wrote-a-ruby-webserver.md

 This leads me to...

 ###Next: Event-Based Programming with EventMachine
 Similar to Node.js, Ruby has its own event-based programming library in `EventMachine`.
 There are a few web servers built on top of `EventMachine` (Thin being perhaps the most widely used).
-It's not really fair to compare Node to Thin, as Rails doesn't enforce "all I/O via callbacks" rule, but I'm interested in exploring event-based programming as an alternative to Rails' threaded architecture.
+It's not really fair to compare Node to Thin, as Rails doesn't enforce an "all I/O via callbacks" rule, but I'm interested in exploring event-based programming as an alternative to Rails' threaded architecture.

 In the end, waiting for I/O is what really slows down web apps, so that's where optimization can really shine.